wygulmage/xmobar/readme.md

 - Aliases to `mpris1`
 - Requires [dbus] and [text] packages.
   To activate, pass `--flags="with_mpris"` during compilation.
-- PlayerName: player supporting MPRIS v1 protocol, in lowercase.
+- PlayerName: player supporting MPRIS v1 protocol.
 - Args: default monitor arguments.
 - Variables that can be used with the `-t`/`--template` argument:
             `album`, `artist`, `arturl`, `length`, `title`, `tracknumber`